Étienne Souriau

 Étienne Souriau (/fr/; April 26, 1892 - November 19, 1979) was a French philosopher, best known for his work in aesthetics.
+He was a proponent of French spiritualism.

 Biography

 Son of Paul Souriau, he studied at the École Normale Supérieure and received his agrégation of philosophy in 1925.
-After teaching at the universities of Aix-en-Provence and Lyon he eventually became a professor at the Sorbonne, where he held a chair in aesthetics.
+After teaching at the universities of Aix-en-Provence and Lyon, he eventually became a professor at the Sorbonne, where he held a chair in aesthetics.
 He was the editor of the Revue d'esthétique and was elected to the Académie des sciences morales et politiques in 1958.

-Recently, the works of Bruno Latour have reawoken interests on Souriau's oeuvre, specially his works on ontology and metaphysics regarding his theories of different modes of existence.
+Recently, the works of Bruno Latour have reawoken interests on Souriau's oeuvre, specially his works on metaphysics regarding his theories of different modes of existence.